Kurento/kurento/source/user/troubleshooting.rst

 If the Media Server crashes, it will generate an **error log** file.
 Also, in typical Ubuntu systems, the Linux Kernel will generate a **crash core dump**.

 However, these files won't contain much useful information if the relevant debug symbols are not installed.
-Before :ref:`filing a bug report <support-community>`, make sure to run your breaking test case *after* having installed all ``-dbg`` packages:
+Before :ref:`filing a bug report <support-community>`, make sure to run your breaking test case *after* having installed all debugging packages:

 .. code-block:: bash